cybershoe/moist-controller/README.md

 !CHGD line low.
 Once the capacitor is charged, the MCU pulses the DRV_1 or DRV_2 pin for the appropriate duration to open or close the valve, respectively, and then brings DRV_EN low to power off the driver circuitry and preserve energy.

+## A Note about WiFI:

+ESP power consumption is significantly affected (sometimes by a factor of 2 or more) by how long the modem can stay in sleep mode.
+To minimize power consumption, consider the following:

+- Increase your DTIM beacon interval.
+This increases how long the ESP can stay asleep before waking up to check for data.
+- Broadcast traffic causes the modem to wake up, including mDNS.
+Consider creating a separate WLAN and subnet for your low-power ESP devices, and use static IPs in ESPHome to minimize the amount of broadcast traffic reaching the ESPs.

 ## Current status and next steps

 ### 11-6-2021: